NickSteven/ndao_atakalo_wcc_s3_dev/README.md

 ### Querying

-You can pass meny parameters as you want to pass, there are the available parameters:
+You can pass many parameters as you want to pass, there are the available parameters:

 ```sh
 query{